-3.0 Traffic Control.
-The prime contractor shall completely close each ramp listed above in Section 1.0 in order to allow for the Wrong Way Alert System manufacturer subcontractor to perform an annual recertification of the Wrong Way Alert System.
-Traffic control items are included within the Plans and shall be paid as specified in the JSP F - Temporary Traffic Control.
+4.0 Traffic Control.
+The prime contractor shall completely close each ramp listed above in Section 1.0 in order to allow for the Wrong Way Alert System manufacturer subcontractor to perform the configuration of newly installed and annual recertification for preventative maintenance of the Wrong Way Alert System.
+Traffic control items are included within the Plans and shall be paid as specified in the JSP - Lump Sum Temporary Traffic Control.

-4.0 Basis of Payment.
-Measurement and payment for preventative maintenance, software and recertification of Wrong Way Alert Systems shall be paid for at the contract unit price for all labor and items included within the scope of work above as follows:
+5.0 Basis of Payment.
+Measurement and payment for installation, preventative maintenance, software, and recertification of Wrong Way Alert Systems shall be paid for at the contract unit price for all labor and items included within the scope of work above as follows: